ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 We will use an **ObservableCollection<Attendee>** that will be cleared and then loaded with attendees.
 We will use an **ObservableCollection** because it has built-in support for **CollectionChanged** events when we Add or Remove from it.
 This is very nice so we don't have to call **OnPropertyChanged** each time.

-Above the constructor of the AttenddesViewModel class definition, declare an auto-property:
+Above the constructor of the AttendeesViewModel class definition, declare an auto-property:

 ```csharp
 public ObservableCollection<Attendee> Attendees { get; set; }